NoamGalinsky/ss_ariel/README.md

 ## graph

+This file defines the **Graph** class and implements all related functions and constructors.
-Graph is represented using an array of `DynamicList`.
+- The graph is represented using an **adjacency list**, implemented as an array (or vector) of lists.
-Each index `i` represents the neighbors of vertex `i`.
+- The print function outputs each vertex and its neighbors in the format:
+  `(neighboring vertex, edge weight)`.

 - **Constructor / Copy Constructor** – Initializes graph with a given number of vertices.
 - `addEdge()` – Adds a sorted edge to the vertex list.